MicrosoftDocs/entra-docs/docs/identity-platform/configurable-token-lifetimes.md

 ---
 # Configurable token lifetimes in the Microsoft identity platform (preview)

 You can specify the lifetime of an access, ID, or SAML token issued by the Microsoft identity platform.
-You can set token lifetimes for all apps in your organization, for multi-tenant (multi-organization) applications, or for service principals.
+You can set token lifetimes for all apps in your organization, for multitenant (multi-organization) applications, or for service principals.
 We currently don't support configuring the token lifetimes for [managed identity service principals](~/identity/managed-identities-azure-resources/overview.md).

 In Microsoft Entra ID, a policy object represents a set of rules that are enforced on individual applications or on all applications in an organization.
 Each policy type has a unique structure, with a set of properties that are applied to objects to which they're assigned.